-In this blog series, we’ll be looking at boosting employee buy-in to a construction safety program.
-Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy-in?
-We’ve spoken with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson to get an insider look into how to manage safety in the construction industry.
+Boosting employee buy-in to a construction safety program requires a combination of clear policy enforcement, meaningful incentives, individualized communication, and technology-enabled accountability.
+Construction is one of the most hazardous industries in the world — responsible for approximately 1 in 5 workplace fatalities in the U.S. according to the Bureau of Labor Statistics.
+Without genuine workforce engagement, even the most well-designed safety management system will underperform.
+We spoke with industry professionals Steve Mellard, National Safety Director at Anning Johnson, and Desire’e Ropel, Safety Manager at Hermanson, to get an insider look at how leading construction organizations build and sustain employee safety buy-in.

 Previously, we discussed how leadership style affects safety performance in construction.
 A key takeaway from that article was that safety on the job site is not just the responsibility of the safety manager.
-Getting buy-in from employees is absolutely crucial to the success of a safety management program and to create a safety culture in your organization.
+Getting genuine buy-in from employees is absolutely crucial to the success of a safety management program and to cultivating a lasting safety culture across your organization.

-The term “safety culture” was first used by the International Atomic Energy Agency in its 1986 Chornobyl Accident Summary Report to describe how the thinking and behaviors of people in the nuclear plant contributed to the accident.
-While the concept has been around for over 30 years, successfully increasing employee buy-in is still something that many organizations struggle with.
-Let’s first look at some reasons employees may not buy into a safety culture.
+The term “safety culture” was first used by the International Atomic Energy Agency in its 1986 Chornobyl Accident Summary Report to describe how the attitudes and behaviors of workers in the nuclear plant contributed to the disaster.
+While the concept has been central to occupational health and safety for nearly four decades — and is now formalized in ISO 45001:2018’s requirements for worker participation and consultation — successfully increasing employee buy-in remains one of the most persistent challenges for EHS managers in construction.
+Let’s first examine the barriers that prevent employees from fully engaging with a safety program.

 Barriers to Employee Buy-In

-- Employees with inadequate training/skills/experience are unaware of hazards
+- Employees with inadequate training, skills, or experience are unaware of the hazards they face

-- The organization is growing too quickly and not emphasizing safety practices
+- The organization is growing too quickly and safety practices are not keeping pace with expansion

-- There is a perceived, or actual, lack of time
+- There is a perceived — or actual — lack of time to follow safety procedures under production pressure

-- Employees have a lack of interest in safety issues as they don’t feel it’s relevant to them
+- Employees lack interest in safety issues because they don’t feel the risks are personally relevant

-- Employees feel invincible since they haven’t yet had an incident
+- Employees feel invincible because they have not yet experienced a serious incident

 Ways of Increasing Employee Buy-In